teyang-lau/Pneumonia_Detection/README.md

 ## **Conclusions**

 In conclusion, the model performed reasonably well, as it managed to predict most of the pneumonia images.
 This is important as in healthcare diagnosis, accurate prediction of diseases saves lives.
-However, false positives can also increase the cost of healthcare, as more people with diseases are diagnosed with diseases.
+However, false positives can also increase the cost of unnecessary healthcare and interventions, as more people with no diseases are diagnosed with them.
 It can also lead to panic and affect people's physical and mental well-being.
 Better performance can be achieved with better tuning of the model hyperparameters.
 This is an iterative process, with lots of trial and error.

 Here are some other methods that I tried but did not improve or even hurt performance: